Bell Island (Newfoundland and Labrador): Fauna

 Bell Island's cliffs are ideal as a safe breeding site for a variety of seabird species.
 Black guillemots are particularly abundant during the breeding season along the Bell Island coast, including near the ferry dock and lighthouse.
 There are also several seabird species that are found throughout the year on and around the island.
 These include great black-backed gull, which breed annually on the south coast and near The Bell.
 Also several species within the family of sandpipers live on the island.

 However, Bell Island also provides a home to typical land birds.
 In and around the rural parts and grasslands of the island, in addition to many different sparrow species, there are also falcons, including the merlin.
 The south for a large part consists of woodlands.
 American robins, evening grosbeaks and woodpeckers live there.
 The northern rock formation Grebe's Nest also has a large breeding ground for starlings.

 Various marine mammals can also be found in the waters around the island, including seals and baleen whales (such as humpback whales and common minke whales).
 Especially in the summer months when there are large schools of capelin in Conception Bay, whales are often there as they feed on these fish.
 Commercially interesting species found in the waters around the island are cod, squids and bluefin tuna.

-The shipwrecks around the island are home to lumpfish, jellyfish, corals, anemones, sponges, sea angels, Majidae and many other species of fish and crustaceans.
+The shipwrecks around the island are home to lumpfish, jellyfish, corals, sea anemones, sponges, sea angels, Majidae and many other species of fish and crustaceans.
 The rock formations along the coast are home to starfish, sea urchins, sponges, eelpouts and flatfish.